3 Pitfalls To Avoid When Dividing Marital Assets in Divorce

 Bottom line: If you have assets that you want to protect, instead of hiding them and ultimately putting them (and you) at even greater risk, talk to a family law attorney about smart legal moves that can ensure the asset is divided as fairly as possible.
 Who knows?
 The money you save from not going through the legal headache that results when hidden assets are found may be enough to cover your spouse’s share of the asset in question.

 Do you have questions or concerns about how marital assets will be divided in your divorce?
 Our attorneys are here to help.
-Please contact us to schedule your free one-hour attorney consultation.
+Please contact us to schedule an initial attorney consultation.